One question that you may have had in mind for some time is should a woman make the first move – especially if she’s older.

 On these occasions, it can benefit you to allow them to take the lead.

-Don’t repeatedly look at women from across the room; look for the women that are repeatedly looking at you.
+Don’t repeatedly look at women from across the room, especially when you're meeting women at a bar; look for the women that are repeatedly looking at you.

 Of course this is an example and it may not apply to your day-to-day life.